nblilili/Learn-vuepress/docs/en/00_o2o_audio/04_basic_func/02_achieve/Android.md

 ---
-title: Realize one-to-one voice calling
+title: Realize One-to-One Voice Calling
 ---
-# Realize one-to-one voice calling
+# Realize One-to-One Voice Calling

 This guide introduces how to implement one-to-one voice calls.
 The API call sequence of one-to-one voice calls is shown in the figure below: